 There are graphic calculators which enable users to create graphs making this device much more than just a calculator.
 We wonder what kids in the early 1900s did when trying to solve their math homework without a proper calculator.
 We assume that those kids actually used their brains.

 The tropical, yellow, loved by all fruit has a long history, and you might be amazed but this delight wasn't as yummy as it is these days.
-Bananas have been around for thousands of years, but not in the form we are all familiar today with.
+Bananas have been around for thousands of years, but not in the form we are all familiar with today.

 Crossbreeds of this fruit have been formed repeatedly to improve the appearance and flavor.
 Were there banana splits or banoffee pies back then?
 We will never know, but what we do know is that with bananas looking as they did, they would probably go under the name of Banana Spills or Band off Pie.